 Your sump pump may have been working reliably for years now, or it may only be a few months old.
 But no matter the age of your sump pump, it can fail when you least expect it—and when you need it most.
 In the spring, that could be disastrous, as the only way you might find out your sump pump has failed is when your basement is filled with water.

 It’s important to check your sump pump regularly to ensure it is working properly (or to find out if you need a new one), so that you are not caught off-guard.
-We recommend doing so every few months, and perhaps more often when spring approaches, thawing out the ground and bring rainwaters with it as well.
+We recommend doing so every few months, and perhaps more often when spring approaches, thawing out the ground can bring rainwaters with it as well.

 Most sump pumps drain to the outdoors.
 On the other hand, you may have a sump pump that drains to the city’s sewer main.
 In that case, you might have to call in a plumber to check and clean your drains.